Quantum Theory & Information Group

 Large scale quantum computers, if built, would offer tremendous computational speed-ups over classical algorithms for a range of problems, such as quantum simulation and integer factorization.
 However, before large-scale quantum computers become a reality, there are a number of challenges which must first be overcome.
 A wide variety of candidate systems have emerged which can be shown to support quantum information processing for a few qubits, but each has its own advantages and disadvantages.
 Systems which allow easy manipulation of individual qubits are often difficult to entangle, while systems with strong interactions often prevent direct addressing of individual qubits.
 Similarly, systems which can easily be measured also tend to decohere rapidly, where as systems which remain coherent for long periods are often difficult to measure or cool.

-Within the group we are interested in developing new techniques for overcoming the barriers to scalable quantum computing.
+Within the group we are interested in developing methods to overcome the barriers to scalable quantum computing.
 This research both includes developing techniques to overcome control limitations in quantum systems, by developing global control schemes which allow manipulation of individual qubits even when they cannot be addressed directly and by developing optical techniques to entangle non-interacting systems through measurement, and techniques for correcting for random errors occurring during computation using quantum error correction and fault-tolerance techniques.

 Quantum Algorithms and Computational Complexity